mpglaum/GTKEO/README.md

 # GTKEO
-Code was created by Madi Glaum and ChatGPT
+Madi Glaum and ChatGPT created this repository